dmaldofcb/jabronies/README.md

 - **Clean/Process Data**: we must clean the data, so that it is formatted correct format to generate the model run the script *pre_process_data.py*
 - **Generate the model**: now we can generate the prediction model by runnig the script *generate_prediction_model.py*
 - **Test Model**: we can test the model by giving it a image path and running the script *logo_predictor.py*

+# jabronies-ui
+The ui is a angular application it is pretty simple so if you want to see it can be found in this repository https://github.com/AaronJAdler/jabronies-ui